os-autoinst/openQA/docker/README.md

 to ditch `openqa_data` container altogether (so you have only `webui` and `worker` containers and data is loaded and saved completely into your host system).
 If this is what you want, refer to [Keeping all data in the Data Volume Container] and [Keeping all data on the host system] sections respectively.

+## Update firewall rules
+There is a [bug in Fedora](https://bugzilla.redhat.com/show_bug.cgi?id=1244124) with `docker-1.7.0-6` package that prevents containers to communicate with each other - it prevents worker to connect to WebUI.
+As a workaround, run:

+    sudo iptables -A DOCKER --source 0.0.0.0/0 --destination 172.17.0.0/16 -m conntrack --ctstate RELATED,ESTABLISHED -j ACCEPT sudo iptables -A DOCKER --destination 0.0.0.0/0 --source 172.17.0.0/16 -j ACCEPT

+on host machine.

 ## Create directory structure

     mkdir -p data/factory/{iso,hdd} data/tests